Addressing Compensation Complaints

 Top Complaints Compensation Pros Deal With (& How To Solve Them) [Blog + Video]

-As a compensation professional, you don’t need me to tell you how chaotic things are at this time of year.
+As a compensation professional, you don’t need me to tell you how chaotic this time of year can be, especially with compensation complaints.

-When January comes around, employees have had time to think about their newly minted salaries (and discuss them with their families)—and that initial gratitude can quickly turn into confusion and even disappointment.
+When January arrives, employees have had time to evaluate their newly adjusted salaries—and often, their initial gratitude shifts to confusion or disappointment.

 1. Top Complaints Comp Pros Experience (& Why They’re Occurring… Again)